OlgabrezelPrivate/TriviaDuelBot/README.md

 to check if the pull request would be accepted.
 Thanks to every contributor!

 ## Installation
-Being written in C# .NET Core, the bot should run on any OS where you can install the Dotnet SDK.<br> It's been tested under Windows 10 and Ubuntu 20.04.<br>
+Being written in C# .NET 6, the bot should run on any OS where you can install the .NET 6 Runtime.<br> It's been tested under Windows 10 and Ubuntu 20.04.<br>
-Before downloading and running the bot, you must have the Dotnet SDK installed!
+Before downloading and running the bot, you must have the .NET 6 Runtime installed!

 First of all, create your Bot account with [@BotFather](https://t.me/BotFather) on Telegram.<br>
 Bot Father will give you a token.
 Enter that token in the program (see further instructions) but **don't give the token to anybody else!**<br>